 Watering Trees Before the Ground Freezes

-Trees do not need water when they are dormant, and withholding water in the fall can sometimes encourage them to enter dormancy sooner.
+Trees do not need water when they are dormant, and withholding water in early fall can sometimes encourage them to enter dormancy sooner.
 However, once the ground freezes, providing moisture to the roots becomes impossible.
 When spring arrives, these roots will need that moisture, and the tree begins to awaken.

 To ensure there is enough moisture available, it’s important to water young trees just before the ground freezes.
-If well-mulched, mature, and well-established trees should have sufficient moisture during a normal year.
+If well-mulched, mature, and well-established trees have sufficient moisture during a normal year.
 If you’re ever in doubt, it’s a good idea to give them some water as well.

 You have prepared fruit trees for winter in a cold climate.
 Have we overlooked any important practices?
 Please share in the comments below.